kaizen-ai/kaizenflow/docs/Contributor_Scoring.md

 - We want to score everyone we work with:

-  - Initially only people that we supervise, later any anyone
+  - Initially only people that we supervise, later on anyone
   - Feedback is anonymous
   - At least 2 persons should score everyone